vsarathch/git-reports/README.md

 ## Example Output

 +--------------+----------+---------------+--------------+---------------+

 | User | Commits | Files Changed | Lines Added | Lines Deleted |

 +--------------+----------+---------------+--------------+---------------+

 | github_user1 | 5 | 12 | 150 | 20 |

 | github_user2 | 3 | 8 | 95 | 10 |

 +--------------+----------+---------------+--------------+---------------+

----

-This completes the report generation setup and usage.
-Additional integration with Slack or email can be added separately.